djangodeployment/django-deployment-book/04-web-server.rst

 nginx.
 Apache is also widely used, and it is preferable in some cases.
 If you have any reason to prefer it, go ahead and use it.

-If you want don't know what to do, choose nginx.
+If you don't know what to do, choose nginx.
 If you want to know more about the pros and cons of each one, I have written `a blog post about it`_.